 Catalyst after cleaning

-The rust, dust, and debris that are transported in the exhaust gas can plug the catalyst modules, causing significant increases in back pressure and reducing the capacity of the plant.
+Over time, all of the debris and dust transported with the generator’s exhaust gas can build up and create a plug.
+This will cause significant increases in back pressure and reducr the capacity of the plant.
 Insulation failures upstream of the catalyst can also quickly cover the catalyst surface and choke off the flow through the HRSG.
-EAI can quickly and efficiently clean the catalyst walls to eliminate these performance-robbing conditions.

 Cleaning and deplugging the SCR catalysts will ensure that your HRSG is able to operate with rapid deactivation and increased capacity.
 Once the plug is removed, you’ll be able to take advantage of several benefits, including:

 - Greater plant efficiency, quality and reliability.

 In 1993, EAI introduced dry ice blasting technology to the power industry.
 Since then, we’ve been serving clients across all industries, providing a safe, effective and environmentally friendly method of cleaning SCR catalyst systems.

 To ensure a top-quality cleaning experience, we produce all of our dry ice on-site.
 We first convert liquid CO2, which is stored under high pressure, into a solid, pelletized state using specialized equipment.
 These solid pellets are then blasted onto the surface of the SCR catalyst system.
 The pellets travel at 75 to 1,000 feet per second, cutting through dust and deposits and then sublimating to lift them away for recovery, leaving a clean surface behind.

 Most importantly, while we are using the pelletizer and pressured stream of CO2 pellets, you can feel confident knowing that we guarantee none of your equipment will be damaged during the process.

 Improve Your SCR Catalyst System’s Performance With EAI